statisticsnorway/ssb-sgis/README.md

     [1000000 rows x 3 columns]

-Get the area that can be reached within one or more breaks.
+Get the area that can be reached within one or more breaks

 ```python
 sa = nwa.service_area(